MikeTaylor/palaeo-superbaro/README.md

 This respository contains work on an in-progress paper that will redescribe the giant cervical vertebra BYU 9024, currently assigned to _Supersaurus_, and show how it closely resembles the cervicals of _Barosaurus_.

+*Spoiler alert!* Much of this will be be based on [our 2016 SVPCA presentation, _How big did Barosaurus get?_](http://www.miketaylor.org.uk/dino/pubs/svpca2016/abstract.html)

 I've written other open-process papers ([the Archbishop description](https://github.com/MikeTaylor/palaeo-archbishop/), [the vertebral orientation paper](https://github.com/MikeTaylor/palaeo-vo/)) in Markdown, so that they appear formatted on GitHub ([example](https://github.com/MikeTaylor/palaeo-vo/blob/master/vo-manuscript.md)).
 But that raises a collaboration barrier, so we'll do this one in LibreOffice.

 Anyone is welcome to [file issues](https://github.com/MikeTaylor/palaeo-superbaro/issues).